 By linking microhistories with wider nineteenth-century African historical processes, Michelle Moyd shows how as soldiers and colonial intermediaries, the askari built the colonial state while simultaneously carving out paths to respectability, becoming men of influence within their local contexts.

 Through its focus on the making of empire from the ground up, Violent Intermediaries offers a fresh perspective on African colonial troops as state-making agents and critiques the mythologies surrounding the askari by focusing on the nature of colonial violence.

-Michelle R. Moyd is an assistant professor of history at Indiana University.
+Michelle R. Moyd is Ruth N. Halls Associate Professor of history at Indiana University.
 Previously, she has been a resident fellow at the International Research Center “Work and Human Lifecycle in Global History” of Humboldt University, Germany, and at the Institute for Historical Studies at the University of Texas, Austin.
 She was also an instructor in the Department of History at the United States Air Force Academy.
+More info →

 Availability and price vary according to vendor.

 Permission to photocopy or include in a course pack via Copyright Clearance Center

 The Gold Coast became important to the Allied war effort in WWII, necessitating the creation of elaborate propaganda and espionage networks, the activities of which ranged from rumor-mongering to smuggling and sabotage.